Agents shine when given the right opportunity and independence

 I love doing customer service and working independently

 Aldo said he first became intrigued with Liveops by way of a Facebook group, Virtual Talent of America .
 “From that, I knew that you had to be comfortable working independently because physically you are on your own.
 You have to depend on your own abilities.
-But I already felt really comfortable working from home as I’d worked for a virtual call center for about five years,” he said.
+But I already felt really comfortable working from home as I’d worked for a virtual contact center for about five years,” he said.

 Aldo recounts walking out of the smelly employee orientation office on that September 2018 day, and not needing to think too hard about whether to accept the invitation from Liveops.
-Considering all the types of work and call centers Aldo had already worked for, he said this was an easy decision.
+Considering all the types of work and contact centers Aldo had already worked for, he said this was an easy decision.